NathanaelMathieu/fenway-clock/notes/PEM Notes.md

 - APIs
   - This appears to be a good wrapper for the official MLB API: https://github.com/asbeane/mlb-stats-api
   - Said API also has some public docs including live games: https://statsapi.mlb.com/docs/endpoints/game#tag/game
+- Audio
+  - Streaming radio is not likely to be useful.
+Instead we could consider an fm tuner like this: https://www.adafruit.com/product/1497

 ## 2022-03-30